Frequently Asked Questions

 No, Salve Regina does not have a full-time ESL program.
 However, we do have an English for Academic Purposes program that allows students to ease into their full-time degree studies and receive English language training as well as information pertaining to the American education system.
-In addition, applicants receive a discounted rate to attend the summer intensive language program offered by Middlebury College and the Monterey Institute on the Salve Regina campus.

 Please have your transcript translated into English, word for word, line by line.
 Please submit the official in the original language and the official translation.

 Please submit an official photocopy.
 It should be stamped by an official at your school or by an EducationUSA adviser.

 The submission of standardized test scores is optional at Salve Regina unless you are considering a major in education or nursing.
 Students who decide not to submit scores will not be at any disadvantage during the admission process.
 All applicants are eligible for merit scholarship consideration whether or not they submit SAT or ACT scores.

 If you would like your SAT or ACT scores to be considered in the review, please be sure to tell us so on the Salve Regina supplement on the Common Application.
 Salve Regina only looks at the critical reading and math sections of the SAT.
 Click here for more information on Salve Regina's standardized testing policy.